mazenbalasta/never-left-behind/journals/Trevor.md

 Feb 8, 2024:
 Today I finalized the project with my teammates and friends, we were able to get the project to a point where we are all happy with it.
 I also worked on my portion of the final documentation for the project.
 We talked about the future of the project and how we can continue to improve it.
-We also talked about our experience this far the lessons we learned alone the way.
+We also talked about our experience this far and the lessons we learned alone the way.

+Feb 9, 2024:
+Thank you to everyone on this team, I have learned so much and I am excited to see where this project goes in the future.
+I am proud of each and every one of you.
+It was an honor.